A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 The closest airport is Kamloops Airport, which offers flights to Calgary and Vancouver several times a day.

-Moreover, The Canadian operated by Via Rail stops here on Wednesdays and Saturdays (to Vancouver) and Tuesdays and Saturdays (to Toronto).
-But please keep in mind that this train is often delayed (sometimes even several hours!).
+The Canadian operated by Via Rail stops here on Wednesdays and Saturdays (to Vancouver) and Tuesdays and Saturdays (to Toronto).
+But please keep in mind that this train is often delayed.

-If you’d like to learn more about cool things to do in BC, check out these blog posts:
+To learn more about cool places in British Columbia, check out these posts:

 How to Spend a Weekend in Kelowna, BC